4yub1k/scientific-computing-with-python/README.md

 This repo contains Solutions to the course "**Scientific Computing with Python**".

-**Make sure you first attemp the Projects by yourself.
-Use my solutions for understanding the projects problems only.
+**Make sure you first attempt the Projects by yourself.
+Use my solutions for understanding the problems only.
 Don't COPY PASTE.**